Get Involved During COVID-19

 Connect Virtually With Refugees

-You can conduct “virtual visits” with refugees living in the greater Chicago area once a week for three months using video chats, phone calls, texts and other platforms.
+You can conduct “virtual visits” or socially-distanced outdoor visits with refugees living in the greater Chicago area once a week for three months using video chats, phone calls, texts and other platforms.
 This is a great opportunity to show care for refugee neighbors and to build friendship.
-Contact Jeanna Choi at firstname.lastname@example.org to learn how to get connected.
+Sign up for information.

 New Neighbor for Youth